cloudify-cosmo/docs.getcloudify.org/content/manager_webui/tenant-management-page.md

 1. In Edit mode, click **Add** in the User Management widget.
 2. Specify a name for the user.
-   The name must contain at least five alphanumberic characters and begin with a letter.
+   The name must contain at least five alphanumeric characters and begin with a letter.
 It can also include the following characters `-`, `_`, or `.`.
-The name must begin with a letter.
 3. Specify a password for the user, then confirm it.
-   The password must contain at least five alphanumberic characters and begin with a letter.
+   The password must contain at least five alphanumeric characters and begin with a letter.
 It can also include the following characters `-`, `_`, or `.`.
-The password must begin with a letter.
 4. Select a role for the user.
 A user can have either a `user` role or an `admin` role.
 The default is `user`.

    * An `admin` has permissions to all tenants, and can see both private and public resources.
-   * A `user` can only access the tenants to which they are assigned, and can only see public resources and those that they have created.
+   * A `user` can only access the tenants to which they are assigned, and can only see public resources that they are the owners of.
+In addition, some features and widgets might not be available to non-admin users, such as the ability to create other users.
 5. Click **Add**.
    The user is added to the table.